Prior to reading the novel, I cam across several reviews of Dan Simmons’ 2011 novel Flashback. I was struck by the number of times I came

 once a Denver shopping mall.
 European

-power in the aftermath of nuclear war, most of the western world is now
+power in the aftermath of nuclear war.
+Most of the western world is now

-reverting to feudal ways, the land of the rising sun controls the majority of
+controlled by a Grand Caliphate.
+Japan has reverted to feudalism - the land of the rising sun now controls the majority of

 that Bottom, who was part of the original investigation, will be able to use